liquid-labs/Liquid-Labs/policy/network/standards/Common Network Component Standards.md

 ### Configuration

 * Production network components implement a "default deny" approach for all inbound and outbound traffic, allowing only explicitly authorized connections, services, etc. on an "as needed" basis.
-* Inbound and outbound traffic is restricted to that traffic necessary to implement product functionality and adheres to Company Policy.
 * Implementation of the production DMZ in particular must ensure that inbound traffic is only allowed to publicly accessible services, protocols and ports.
 * New security requirements, vulnerabilities, and/or best practices are reviewed by the Chief Network Engineer and Security Officer and incorporated into sensitive network configurations every 6 months.
 * Inbound traffic to any given host is limited to trusted, internal network IPs and DMZ IPs.
 Thus, all Internet traffic must route through the DMZ.